sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/docker/index.md

 ## Access localhost

-If you run a server local on your machine and want to access it with sitespeed.io you can do that on your Mac super easy if youa re usin Docker 18-3 or later by using *host.docker.internal*.
+If you run a server local on your machine and want to access it with sitespeed.io you can do that on your Mac super easy if you are using Docker 18-3 or later by using *host.docker.internal*.

 ~~~bash
 docker run --rm -v "$(pwd)":/sitespeed.io sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %} -b firefox http://host.docker.internal:4000/